R00tB33rMan/ChatColor-Folia-ZelChat/README.md

-# ChatColor
+# ChatColor-Folia
-Plugin for Spigot that allows you to create patterns and colors for the chat
+Plugin for Folia that allows you to create patterns and colors for the chat

 ## Commands